amirnootfound/portfolio/README.md

 - **Figma** — Design mockups for the site.

 ## Project Structure
-/my_website /img # Images, icons, and other resources /css # CSS styles /js # JavaScript files for interaction index.html #
+/my_website /img # Images, icons, and other resources /fonts # certain amount of fonts taken from Apple /css # CSS styles /js # JavaScript files for interaction index.html #

 ## Installation and Setup